Miro Quimbo: Duterte administration (2016–2019)

 Quimbo's official portrait during the 17th Congress (2016–2019).

 Quimbo remained with the Liberal Party for the 17th Congress, when many Liberal members of Congress switched to PDP–Laban, the ruling party under President Rodrigo Duterte.
 After being appointed as a deputy speaker following the election of Pantaleon Alvarez as House speaker, he became the highest-ranking member of the Liberal Party during that congressional period.
 During his term, he opposed efforts to impeach Duterte, citing the president's popularity.

 After Vice President Leni Robredo resigned from the Duterte Cabinet in December 2016, Quimbo remained keen on remaining in the majority bloc but stated that he would be ready to leave the majority should it contradict his party's principles.
 In March 2017, Quimbo voted in favor of a bill reinstating capital punishment in the Philippines.
 He condemned the subsequent removal of several House leaders from their posts over their votes opposing the bill.

 Following the ouster of Alvarez from the speakership in favor of Gloria Macapagal Arroyo, Quimbo stepped down as deputy speaker and joined 11 other members in forming the minority bloc under her speakership.
 Both Quimbo and Danilo Suarez claimed the minority leadership following Arroyo's election, with Quimbo contending that he was the rightful holder of the role, as Suarez actively campaigned for Arroyo, citing House rules affirmed by the Supreme Court.
 Suarez denied Quimbo's claims, stating that he remains minority leader until a new election for the role is held.
 During the dispute, Vice President Robredo expressed support for Quimbo, deeming Suarez's retention a failure of House leadership to provide a "real opposition".

 A motion by Majority Leader Rolando Andaya Jr. succeeded by voice vote in retaining Alvarez in the minority leadership, a move Quimbo criticized as unlawful and later contested.
 He was term-limited in the 2019 elections and was succeeded by his wife, Stella.

 Return to Congress (since 2025)

 Quimbo began his fourth term as a representative on June 30, 2025, marking his return to the legislature.
 On July 30, he returned to his former role as the chairman of the ways and means committee.
+Together with a number of fellow house leaders, Quimbo joined the Partido Federal ng Pilipinas in March 2026.